The Creston Golf Club exemplifies all that is good about golf in the region.

 The Clubhouse Restaurant offers a full breakfast, lunch and dinner menu for your dining pleasure.
 Daily specials are also available.
 Be sure to save room for the scrumptious homemade desserts.
-A ‘9 and Dine’ special is offered Friday to Monday after 4pm.
+A ‘9/18 Hole’ Dining Special is offered 7 days a week; 18 hole special starts at 2pm and 9 Hole Special starts at 4pm.

 The Creston Golf Club History

 The Creston Golf Club was founded in 1954 when a group of locals formed a society and purchased 100 acres of previously logged Crown land for $265.
 Local engineer Vaughan Mosher donated his time to design the original course and many volunteers helped build 9 holes with sand greens, completely ready for play in 1962.
 Grass greens were built in 1970.
 Holes #2, 3, 7, 15 and 16 still play on these original grass greens.
 In 1982, a new clubhouse was built.
 And, in 1989-91, a professionally designed expansion to 18 holes took place.

 1800 Mallory Road